ArkEcosystemArchive/docs-legacy/docs/tutorials/iot/boards/esp32-adafruit/README.md

 /****************************************/

 /**
- *  This is the IP address of an Ark Node
+ *  This is the IP address of an ARK Node
  *  Specifically, this is a Devnet V2 Node IP
- *  You can find more peers here: https://github.com/ArkEcosystem/peers
+ *  You can find more peers here: https://github.com/ARKEcosystem/peers *
- *
- *  The Public API port for the V2 Ark network is '4003' */
+ *  The Public API port for the V2 ARK network is '4003' */
 const char* peer = "167.114.29.55";
 int port = 4003;